crunkdevs/predictor/docs/PREDICTOR_OVERVIEW.md

 - Could pick numbers that historically don't work in current situation

 **New Method:**
+- Uses three-stage funnel to prioritize numbers matching last result's properties (color, size, parity)
 - Learns from past: "This number works in this context"
-- Context-aware: Matches current situation with historical patterns
+- Context-aware: Matches current situation with historical patterns AND last result's characteristics
 - Conservative: Only acts when there's enough evidence
 - Improves over time: More data = better patterns